hynek/structlog/docs/thread-local.rst

 The state before the ``with`` statement is saved and restored once it's left.

-If you want to detach a logger from thread local data, there's `structlog.threadlocal.as_immutable`.
+If you want to detach a logger from thread-local data, there's `structlog.threadlocal.as_immutable`.

 Downsides & Caveats